 pbb Group respects all people, independent of age, sex, race, social background, skills, sexual orientation or religion, and is committed to fostering diversity amongst its staff as far as possible.
-No form of unfair treatment or discrimination will be tolerated.

-pbb Group sets great store by the diversity of its workforce, which is why the Group is devoted to preventing or removing discrimination against all employees.
-In terms of prevention, it is important that all employees be bound by the Code of Conduct, the document that makes it clear to all members of staff what pbb Group deems non-negotiable.
+No form of unfair treatment or discrimination will be tolerated. pbb Group sets great store by the diversity of its workforce, which is why the Group is devoted to preventing or removing discrimination against all employees.
+The main basis for prevention lies in all employees' commitment to the Code of Conduct, the document that makes it clear to all members of staff which requirements pbb Group deems non-negotiable.

-pbb has established an internal Complaints Office that employees may turn to when they feel that discrimination pursuant to the German General Act on Equal Treatment has occurred.
-Complaints made thereto will be reported to the Head of Human Resources, and followed up by an internal clearance and review as to whether the General Act on Equal Treatment has indeed been violated.
-Depending on the severity, the implications and the legal or economic risks associated with the violation, other entities such as Data Protection, Compliance, Legal, the Management Board or the Works Council may be involved where necessary.
-Based on the result of the review, further action or measures will be discussed and decided upon.
+pbb has an internal office that employees may turn to when they feel that discrimination pursuant to the German General Act on Equal Treatment has occurred Should complaints be addressed thereto, these will be reported to the Head of Human Resources, and followed up by an internal clearance and review as to whether the General Act on Equal Treatment has indeed been violated.
+Depending on the severity, the implications and the legal, respectively economic risks associated with the violation, other entities such as Data Protection, Compliance, Legal, the Management Board or the Works Council may be involved where necessary.
+Based on the result of the review, further action or measures will be discussed or decided upon.
 The Complaints Office informs the complainant about the handling of his or her complaint, and will include a reasoning if the complaint is rejected.
-The complaint is documented separately from the personnel file.
+The complaint is documented and the documentation is kept separately from the personnel file.

-Employees who discriminate against others do so knowing that there will be labour law-related sanctions and disciplinary measures for their behaviour, ranging from a written warning to a possible redeployment or even dismissal.
+Employees who discriminate against others may reckon that there will be labour law-related measures and disciplinary sanctions for their behaviour, ranging from a written warning to a possible redeployment or even dismissal.
 On the intranet, pbb informs its workforce concerning protective measures against discrimination with a dedicated pamphlet.

-pbb Group employees are also duty-bound when it comes to human rights violations by other stake-holders.
-Should a staff member become aware of any indications that a prospective client or other business partner (e.g. supplier) may be involved in illegal activities or activities that could damage our reputation, they must inform the member of the Management Board who is responsible for the relevant area, as well as the Compliance Officer in accordance with our Code of Conduct.
+pbb Group employees are also duty-bound when it comes to human rights violations by other stakeholders.
+Should a staff member become aware of any indications that a prospective client or other business partner (for example supplier) may be involved in illegal activities or activities that could damage our reputation, they must inform the member of the Management Board who is responsible for the relevant area, as well as the Compliance Officer in accordance with our Code of Conduct.
 The relevant Management Board member, by involving the Compliance function, will then arrange for an investigation of the specific circumstances.
-In addition, other organisational units within the Group may also be involved in any further investigations (e.g. Internal Audit, Legal, Credit, etc.).

-The issue is also covered on a preventive basis during the Know Your Customer processes on clients and business partners, as well as during country analysis aimed at identifying target markets.
-The review also covers suppliers.
-In 2017, pbb Group prepared a statement of compliance with the UK Modern Slavery Act, in which suppliers and service providers were identified and the processes that have been set up to ensure conformity with this Act, whose applicability is limited to the United Kingdom, were laid out.

-Human rights also have a place in the credit process: salience during the assessment and ongoing credit management must be put on record in the credit application, or be reported.
+In addition, other organisational units within the Group may also be involved in any further investigations (for example Internal Audit, Legal, Credit).
+The issue is also covered on a preventive basis in the Know Your Customer processes on clients and business partners, as well as within country analyses performed in order to identify target markets.
+A similar procedure applies to suppliers.
+Also in 2018, pbb Group prepared a statement of compliance with the UK Modern Slavery Act, in which suppliers and service providers were identified and the processes that have been set up to ensure conformity with this Act, whose applicability is limited to the United Kingdom, were laid out.
+The issue of human rights is also anchored in the credit process.
+Salience must be noted in the credit application, as part of the assessment or the ongoing credit management or be reported.